Ukraine is in the news daily at the moment, but you don’t hear much of how DAOs and Web3 is being used.

 Birdman: Yeah, and I guess that is the beauty of DAOs.
 You can get people to vote on how they want to do it rather than being stuck to policies of a more centralised organisation where you follow more rigid rules.
 Web3 funds can come faster because the rules are customisable and there are definitely massive opportunities we can explore there.

 I want to just shout out to a project that’s not necessarily to do with Ukraine, but just in general in terms of funding public goods.
 It’s called Rainbow DAO and they’re supporting a project called RIP Medical Debt which has wiped out an incredible amount of medical debt, and they do medical debt relief through the sale of NFTs.
-We also saw the Ukrainian government launching an NFT museum with photographs of the war and they become NFTs to drive more funds.
+We also saw the Ukraine government launching an NFT museum with photographs of the war and they become NFTs to drive more funds.
 There are really great use cases for Web3 tools like this and for organising philanthropy and community impact.

 I definitely do think that Web2 and Web3 can come together and make more impact in the community.